 This level-of-effort designation applies to a wide range of possible actions, all of which will end with the Heavy Planting site preparation and planting requirements described above.
 Sites designated as needing Heavy Earthwork may be deeply incised channel segments that require extensive soil removal to re-establish floodplains and terrace systems tens of feet below the current grade, and grading back of high vertical banks to stable angles of repose.
 The sites may also require cutting of new channel systems with adequate length to allow meander behavior where the original channels have been filled and replaced with engineered channels.
-Sites where removal of concrete, rip-rap, or asphalt bank protection also are included in this category.
-Equipment needed is likely to include bulldozers, graders, track-hoes and similar heavy machines.
+Additionally, removal of concrete, rip-rap, or asphalt bank protection, and other major site reconfiguration activities are anticipated.
+Equipment needed is likely to include bulldozers, graders, track-hoes and similar heavy equipment.
 Ten level-of-effort units are assigned to reaches in this category.